 What you eat affects your overall health and hair is no exception.
 A healthy diet rich in proteins, vitamins, and minerals is essential for healthy hair growth.
 Lack of protein and water intake makes for dry and frizzy hair.

 Minerals like zinc, iron, calcium and selenium are vital for hair nutrition.
-Biotin, vitamin C and niacin are vitamins which are essential for hair growth.
+Biotin, vitamin C and niacin are vitamins that are essential for hair growth.

 8 Hair Loss Diet Tips From Ayurveda

-Ayurveda advises a healthy diet which balances all three doshas, along with proper water intake and sound sleep.
+Ayurveda advises a healthy diet that balances all three doshas, along with proper water intake and sound sleep.
 Pranayama and sirasasana are particularly recommended for hair fall.

 1. Aloe Vera